-The primary aim of these grants are to assist departments in arranging research conferences and symposia with seed funding .
-The focus is on providing support for smaller research conferences that would not take place without this seed funding.
-These grants are not intended for research development workshops or for large mainstream international conferences or national society annual conferences.
+The primary aim of this grant is to assist departments in arranging research conferences and symposia with seed funding to initiate conference arrangements.
+The focus is on providing support for smaller research conferences that otherwise would not take place without this seed funding.
+This grant is not intended for research development workshops or for large regular international conferences or national society annual conferences.

 UCT researchers who are:

-Hard copies may be posted to the Research Office, 2 Rhodes Avenue, Mowbray or e-mailed to firstname.lastname@example.org (but not both).
-Please ensure that you receive an acknowledgement of receipt two days after the closing date.
+Hard copies may be posted to the Research Office, Research Grants Management Cluster, 2 Rhodes Avenue, Mowbray OR e-mailed to Jacqueline.Sylvester@uct.ac.za (but not both) on or before deadline date.